 External Stimuli – Senses and Surroundings

 Your five senses are conduits for physical sensation, which is intensified by heightened sensitivity.
-Some or all of these may affect you, or one may affect you more than the other.
+Some or all of these may affect you, or one may affect you more than another.

 Sight – Bright or intense light can be problematic for those who are highly sensitive.
 Personally, I don’t have any difficulty with indoor lighting, but many do.
 Sunlight, on the other hand, always feels very intense to me, so I make it a habit to always wear sunglasses outdoors, even on cloudy days.
 When it comes to what I see, though, I can’t help but notice the details, subtleties, and intricacies in everything.
 It’s one of my favorite parts of being highly sensitive.